Lime vs Lemon - Health impact and Nutrition Comparison

 Introduction

-On the outside, lemons and limes are easy to differentiate; lemons look yellow and oval, and limes appear in shades of green and round forms.
+On the outside, lemons and limes are easy to differentiate; lemons look bright yellow and oval, and limes appear in shades of green and round forms.
 Limes are also usually smaller than lemons, with an average size of 3 to 6 centimeters (1.2- 2.4 inches), as opposed to lemons’ 5 to 8cm (2- 3 inches).

-Both fruits grow year-round; however, lemon trees prefer moderate climates, while lime trees are recommended to grow in tropical and subtropical regions.
+Lemon trees prefer moderate climates, while lime trees are recommended to grow in tropical and subtropical regions.

 Varieties

-Both lemons and limes belong to the Citrus genus.
-Consequently, they are known as citrus fruits; however, they are separate species.
-Lemons belong to the species Limon, whereas multiple species produce fruits that we know as lime.
+Lemons belong to the species Limon, whereas multiple species produce fruits known as lime.
 The most well-known lime species are Key lime, Kaffir or makrut lime, and Persian lime.

 Nutrition